jaydenhyman/qmm/README.md

 2. Use the web-based model building application to create signed digraph models: [Open in browser](https://d2x70551if0frn.cloudfront.net/)

-3. The `qmm.ipynb` provides core functions to analyse signed digraph models.
+3. The `qmm.ipynb` file provides core functions to analyse signed digraph models.
 To get started with analysing your model, open this file in JupyterLab or your preferred Python IDE.

 ## Documentation